TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 It requires the host name and User/Password to access this host

-The password can be stored in several formats
+The password can be stored in several formats:

-Manual entry - unencrypted string, that may be used for dev testing Encrypted - Encrypted value
+- Manual entry - unencrypted string, that may be used for dev testing

+- Encrypted - Encrypted value
-Azure Key Vault - link to the standard D365FO key vault form
+- Azure Key Vault - link to the standard D365FO key vault form that stores the password

 ### Outbound message types